Primetime Contemporary Art: Art by the GALA Committee as Seen on Melrose Place

 Mel Chin and Helen Nagge

-Primetime Contemporary Art is a publication documenting In the Name of the Place, a radical, two-year intervention by the GALA Committee on the primetime television show Melrose Place.
+Primetime Contemporary Art is a publication documenting a radical, two-year intervention by the GALA Committee on the primetime television show Melrose Place.
 Originally published in a limited run in 1998, this extremely rare artist book is reproduced here for the first time as a facsimile edition.

 8.5 x 11 inches